 Using multiple tools and data input can make it complicated to get insight into outcomes since that requires mapping the impact of outcome indicators.
 How can we simplify this approach, where economic results are calculated based on external research data?
 Analytics platforms are starting to make it easy for any mission-driven organization to quickly import internal data and analyze it compared to external economic data, to demonstrate that an organization like yours is making an economic impact in an underserved area.

-To demonstrate that your organization is making a difference, it’s helpful to be thoughtful about your impact measurement.
+To demonstrate that your organization is making a difference, it’s helpful to be thoughtful and thorough about your impact measurement.

 The Nonprofit Recurring Giving Benchmark Study: Research on how to improve your nonprofit fundraising through attracting recurring donors